dgroomes/my-software/go/README.md

      "boring cmd + string args".
 I don't need to support any more cases.
 This is better than 80/20, this is like 95/5.
    * DONE Scaffold a Rust program that uses the Nu parser.
    * DONE Call the Rust program from the Go program.
-   * Parse the output of the Rust program (just JSON into a map)
+   * DONE Parse the output of the Rust program (just JSON into a map)
-   * Match the expressions (shell/Nu) for compatibility.
+   * IN PROGRESS Match the expressions (shell/Nu) for compatibility.
 This should be driven by tests, because it's subtle and maybe wide.
 * [x] DONE `go-body-omitter`
    * DONE generate a first pass (o1-preview did a great job)